Kitware/SMQTK-Classifier/docs/release_notes/pending_release.rst

 Updates / New Features
 ----------------------

+Algorithms

-* Add scikit-learn SVM classifier
+* Add scikit-learn SVM classifier.

+CI

+* Add workflow to inherit the smqtk-core publish workflow.

+Miscellaneous

+* Add a wrapper script to pull the versioning/changelog update helper from smqtk-core to use here without duplication.

 Fixes
 -----